Installation

 3. In the credentials, we enter our account name and the token we just generated.

-4. We accept and when returning to the XCode settings view we click on the ![Info](https://facephicorporative.atlassian.net/gateway/api/emoji/327ed40d-1088-4122-8df3-ab0b3c942ddb/atlassian-info/path?scale=MDPI) on our new linked account.
+4. We accept and when we return to the Xcode settings view, we click on the ![Info](https://facephicorporative.atlassian.net/gateway/api/emoji/327ed40d-1088-4122-8df3-ab0b3c942ddb/atlassian-info/path?scale=MDPI) above our newly linked account.

 #### 3. How to add an SPM <a href="#como-anadir-un-spm-a-tu-proyecto" id="como-anadir-un-spm-a-tu-proyecto"></a>